Sm4o/DevOps-Course-Starter/README.md

 Also everytime a pull request is created or updated Travis CI will deploy the main branch to production Live production instance is hosted on Heroku: https://todo-app-corndel.herokuapp.com/

+Remember to setup some heroku environment variables too